 - The SSO Program serves all children thru age 18 at a site that is located within geographical area where free and reduced percentages ≥ 50%.
 Sites may include parks, churches, mobile feeding sites and schools.
 SSO is an alternative to Summer Food Service Program (SFSP).
 The goal for SSO is to provide free summer meals in low income areas during the traditional summer vacation periods.

 - Reimbursements – Meals served under the SSO are reimbursed at the “free” rates prescribed by USDA for the NSLP, SBP and Afterschool Snack Program.
 Supper is reimbursed at the lunch free rate.
 Camps operating SSO are reimbursed free meals to children who are eligible at the free and reduced price.
 Children who are ineligible for free and reduced meals are not reimbursable.
 The number and type of meals that may be reimbursed depends on the category of site.

 Category of sites – Open, Closed, or Restricted open are allowed two meals maximum served—any combination of lunch, breakfast and snack.
 Camps and Migrant Sites are allowed three meals maximum served—any combination of lunch, breakfast, supper and snack.

-For a directory of summer meal sites operated by the CYFD, please visit the New Mexico Summer Food Service Program website.
+Find your summer meal sites in your area, please visit the Summer Food Service Program Sites.